HerringtonDarkholme/vue-ts-loader/README.md

 ### Compatibility

-The current version is compatible with TypeScript 1.6 and above, including the [nightly build](http://blogs.msdn.com/b/typescript/archive/2015/07/27/introducing-typescript-nightlies.aspx).
+The current version is compatible with TypeScript 1.8.
-You may experience issues using the nightly build due to its nature, but a full test suite runs against the latest nightly every day to catch incompatibilites early.
-Please report any issues you experience with the nightly so that they can be fixed promptly.

 ### Configuration